psiu/cleandata/README.md

-# cleandata
+# Getting and Cleaning Data
-Coursera Getting and Cleaning Data coursework
+## Written for the Coursera Data Science Specialization Course

 Description of how the raw data was obtained: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones